 ObjectiveFS provides client-side encryption, which encrypts the data on your server before it is sent to the object store.
 The data stays encrypted in transit and at rest.
 The client-side encryption is always enabled.

-For business and enterprise users, ObjectiveFS also supports server-side encryption on AWS using Amazon S3-managed encryption keys (SSE-S3) and AWS KMS-managed encryption keys (SSE-KMS).
+For enterprise users, ObjectiveFS also supports server-side encryption on AWS using Amazon S3-managed encryption keys (SSE-S3) and AWS KMS-managed encryption keys (SSE-KMS).
 This guide describes how to set up ObjectiveFS to run with Amazon S3 Managed Keys

 In /etc/objectivefs.env, create a file named

 $ sudo mount.objectivefs create myfs $ sudo mount.objectivefs myfs /ofs

 ObjectiveFS is a shared file system for OS X and Linux that automatically scales and gives you scalable cloud storage.
 If you have questions or article idea suggestions, please email us at firstname.lastname@example.org